 Custody, Retention of Files

-- We keep files on the understanding that we can destroy them six (6) years after the date of the final bill (unless listed in one of the exceptions below, where the file will be destroyed at the end of such stated period.)
+29. We keep files on the understanding that we can destroy them six (6) years after the date of the final bill (unless listed in one of the exceptions below, where the file will be destroyed at the end of such stated period.)
 We will not destroy documents you ask us to deposit in safe custody.
 If we take papers or documents out of storage in relation to continuing or new instructions to act for you, we will not normally charge for such retrieval.
 However, we may charge you both for time spent producing stored papers that are requested as well as reading correspondence or other work necessary to comply with your instructions in relation to the retrieved papers.
 Some of the exceptions include:

 - other conveyancing matters (other than the sale of property) for a minimum of fifteen years